MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

    Due to the way XIOS operates, Momentum's ``create_physics_prognostics`` routine is called twice.
-The first call and the second call use different ``processor`` types to ``apply`` different methods.
+The first call and the second call use different ``processor`` types to ``apply`` different methods on each call.
 XIOS defines what are known as contexts to support a particular set of input or output requests.
+The first call is required to set up an XIOS "context" which involves XIOS reading the ``iodef.xml`` file.
+Once the context is set up, the model can use XIOS to query the field definitions that were read into the context from the ``iodef.xml`` file.

-While the field reference in the ``iodef.xml`` enables XIOS to register a field in a context for potential diagnostic output, additional work is required to register the field for the checkpoint-restart system.
-The first call to ``create_physics_prognostics`` is done early in the model initialisation phase during the setup of the XIOS context, allowing the ``apply`` method to registers fields required for checkpointing with the context.
+   The field reference in the ``iodef.xml`` is sufficient to enable XIOS to register a field for potential diagnostic output, but additional work is required by the model to register fields for writing or reading via the checkpoint-restart system.
+The first call to ``create_physics_prognostics``, done early in the model initialisation phase, sets up of XIOS context, allowing the ``apply`` method to registers fields required for checkpointing with the context.

-   Once the XIOS context is set up, ``create_physics_prognostics`` is called for a second time with a different ``processor%apply`` method.
-The second method queries XIOS to determine whether a field has been activated and what XIOS domain a field would be output to.
-The XIOS domain can be used to uniquely determine the particular internal model field type.
-For example, a field defined on the ``half_level_face_grid`` in the ``iodef.xml`` file lives on the :math:`\mathbb{W}_{3}` function space within the model.
-The ``apply`` routine will initialise the field and add it to the required field collections.
+   Only once the XIOS context has been set up can the model read field definitions read from the ``iodef.xml`` file.
+These definitions are used to correctly initialise each field.
+In the second call to ``create_physics_prognostics``, a different ``processor%apply`` method queries XIOS to find out the XIOS domain a field is on.
+The XIOS domain uniquely determines the particular internal model field type.
+For example, a field defined on the ``half_level_face_grid`` in the ``iodef.xml`` file lives on the :math:`\mathbb{W}_{3}` function space within the model whereas a field on the ``half_level_edge_grid`` is on the :math:`\mathbb{W}_{2h}` function space.
+The ``apply`` routine initialises the field and adds it to the required field collections.

+   In addition to the requested field collection, fields to be written to or read from checkpoint files may be included in a second checkpoint field collection.
+Fields can be included in more than one field collection by including the actual field in one collection and pointers to the field in other collections.
+For consistency and simplicity, Momentum's ``apply`` method always adds fields to the requested collection and the checkpoint collection as pointers.
+The actual field is held in another field collection called the ``depository``.
+The ``depository`` just acts as a central hold-all for fields that need to remain in scope throughout the model run: while it exists in ``modeldb``, it is not intended to be used within the model.

 During the finalise stage of a model, a procedure in the :ref:`lfric-xios component <section lfric xios>` can be called and passed the field collection containing the fields that need to be checkpointed.
+After the fields are checkpointed, the collections can be cleared and the fields can go out of scope.